davidmolina/davidmolina.github.io/resume.md

 ## Education
 # Stanford University Graduate School of Business
 *Executive Education - Remote, 2021*
-Along with 75+ U.S. Latino entrepreneurs, CEOs, owners and managing partners participated remotely in the 7th (seventh) cohort of the [Stanford Latino Entrepreneurship Initiative Education](https://lban.us/slei-ed-scaling-program/), Scaling Program, a collaboration between 501c(3) nonprofit Latino Business Action Network (LBAN) and Stanford University Graduate School of Business focused on growing the American economy and empower Latino entrepreneurs through research, education, and empowerment.
+Along with 75+ U.S. Latino entrepreneurs, CEOs, owners and managing partners participated remotely in Cohort 11 of the [Stanford Latino Entrepreneurship Initiative Education](https://lban.us/slei-ed-scaling-program/), Scaling Program, a collaboration between 501c(3) nonprofit Latino Business Action Network (LBAN) and Stanford University Graduate School of Business focused on growing the American economy and empower Latino entrepreneurs through research, education, and empowerment.

 # Thinkful
 *[Front End Web Development](https://www.thinkful.com/courses/learn-web-development-online/), 2014*
 Bunkered down between Southeast Portland Grind coffee house, and NedSpace, Portland's original co-working I spent the first few months of 2014 learning HTML, CSS, JavaScript and APIs.
 My projects included, making a clone of [Google's landing page](https://github.com/davidmolina/Google-Clone), [Street Fighter the game](https://github.com/davidmolina/jquery-streetfighter), [shopping list](https://github.com/davidmolina/shoppingList), and my [resume from scratch](https://twitter.com/davidcmolina/status/446008556693626880).
 Leveraged the skills learned at Skillshare, Ruby meetups, RailsConf, Ruby on Ales, Calagator, and Thinkful to launch [Operation Code](http://operationcode.org), and when it took off paused coursework.
+At some point, plan is to return to code school.

 # U.S. Army School of Infantry
 *[Infantry Officer Basic Course](http://www.benning.army.mil/infantry/199th/ibolc/) - Fort Benning, Georgia, 2005*

-Along w/ freshly minted Lieutenant's from across the United States, and some international (Egypt, Senegal, Lebanon, et) I spent summer 2005 living half the time in the Georgia woods planning, rehearsing and executing military training operations from across the country and Middle East.
+Along w/ freshly minted Lieutenant's from across the United States, and some international (Egypt, Senegal, Lebanon, etc) I spent summer 2005 living half the time in the Georgia woods planning, rehearsing and executing military training operations.
 When not in the field, we spent time in garrison refining our OPORD writing skills.
 Every morning we'd run 5ks to, *"When my granny was 91"* and *"C-130 Rolling Down the Strip."*

 # Oregon State University
-*BA, Political Science - Corvallis, Oregon, 2001 to 2004*
+*B.A., Political Science - Corvallis, Oregon, 2001 to 2004*

-Activities and Societies: Student Government, Army ROTC, Sigma Nu Fraternity, Kalmekak and MEChA
+Activities and Societies: ASOSU (Student Government), Army ROTC, Sigma Nu Fraternity, Kalmekak and MEChA

-During [ bootcamp](https://twitter.com/davidcmolina/status/479841428747476992) I applied and was accepted for the 2000-2001 academic year and after basic headed off to Corvallis to start spring 2001.
+During [Army bootcamp](https://twitter.com/davidcmolina/status/479841428747476992) I applied and was accepted for the 2000-2001 academic year and after basic headed off to Corvallis to start spring 2001.
 I fell in love with, "*the study of who gets what, when and how*," and after a semester chose political science as my major.
-After 9/11, I contracted as an MS III cadet replacing my Private First Class (PFC) rank with Cadet rank and began one of the most rewarding journey's to be a Commissioned Officer.
+After the attack of 9/11, I contracted as an MS III cadet replacing my Private First Class (PFC) rank with Cadet rank and began one of the most rewarding journey's to be a Commissioned Officer.

 # Skagit Valley College